Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-In 1990's many proposals were made for observations of multi-photon entanglement (\.{Z}ukowski \emph{et al}., 1993; \.{Z}ukowski, Zeilinger and Weinfurter (1995); Zeilinger \textit{et al}., 1997; Pan and Zeilinger, 1998; see also section~\ref{sec:GHZ-analyzer}), or involving atoms (Cirac and Zoller, 1994; Haroche, 1995).
-Also three nuclear spins within a single molecule have been prepared such that they locally exhibit three-particle correlations (Lloyd, 1998; Laflamme \textit{et al}., 1998).
+In 1990's many proposals were made for observations of multi-photon entanglement (\.{Z}ukowski \emph{et al}., 1993; \.{Z}ukowski, Zeilinger and Weinfurter (1995); Rarity, 1995; Zeilinger \textit{et al}., 1997; Pan and Zeilinger, 1998; see also section~\ref{sec:GHZ-analyzer}), or involving atoms (Cirac and Zoller, 1994; Sleator and Weinfurter 1995; Haroche, 1995).

-The idea of observing photonic GHZ entanglement, later put into practice, was given by Zeilinger \textit{et al}.
-(1997) and by Pan and Zeilinger (1998), see Fig.~\ref{pbs3}.
+The generic idea of observing photonic GHZ entanglement, later put into practice, was given by Zeilinger \textit{et al}.
+(1997)\footnote{Earlier proposals, \.Zukowski {\em at al.} (1993) and \.Zukowski {\em at al.} (1995), are essentially showing an explicit operational method to realize the ideas of Yurke and Stoler (1992a), (1992b).
+They involved techniques which required more complicated optical setups and more sources, however the basic principles were the same.}, see Fig.~\ref{pbs3}.
 Assume that sources A and B simultaneously emit a photon pair each.
 Pairs in beams $x,y$ ($1$, $3$, and $2$, $4$) are in identical polarization states $\frac{1}{\sqrt{2}}(|H_{x},H_{y}\rangle+|V_{x} ,V_{y}\rangle)$.
-The state of the four particles, after passage of $2$ and $3$ via PBS1, if the sources of the photons are indistinguishable (which can be secured using the methods of section~\ref{sec:SWAP}), reads
+The state of the four particles, after the passage of $2$ and $3$ via PBS1, and provided the photons are indistinguishable (which can be secured using the methods as described earlier), reads